awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCongfigureS3ControlClientJava.md

-# Configure the S3 control client for S3 on Outposts using AWS SDK for Java<a name="S3OutpostsCongfigureS3ControlClientJava"></a>
+# Configure the S3 control client for S3 on Outposts by using the SDK for Java<a name="S3OutpostsCongfigureS3ControlClientJava"></a>

-The following example configures the S3 control client for S3 on Outposts using the SDK for Java\.
+The following example configures the Amazon S3 control client for Amazon S3 on Outposts by using the AWS SDK for Java\.
+To use this example, replace each `user input placeholder` with your own information\.

 ```
 import com.amazonaws.auth.AWSStaticCredentialsProvider;